NinaZumel/NinaZumel.github.io/content/blog/2024-10-17-twelve-coins.md

 * $L$: the coin is possibly a dud, and if so, is lighter than a good coin
 * $H$: the coin is possibly a dud, and if so, is heavier than a good coin

 We'll count how many coins of a type we have with a superscript; so for example, $?^{12}$ means that we have 12 coins of unknown state (this is our starting position).
+When there's only one coin, we'll drop the superscript.

 The goal is to end up in the state $X G^{11}$, where $X \in \{H, L, G\}$, the last value marking the situation where there is no dud.